Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: The Construction of AMC and non-AMC Correlations

-This model is a non‑AMCC because it does not satisfy the maximal‑marginals condition of Definition~(\ref{def:max-mixed}).
+This model is a non‑AMCC because it does not satisfy the maximal marginals condition of Definition~\ref{def:max-mixed}.

 The same model becomes an AMCC when $p_1 = p_{3} = 1/4$ and $p_2 = 0$.
-In the parity‑check method, determining strong contextuality reduces to checking the parity equations, which is computationally straightforward.
-In contrast, the general CSP‑based method requires verifying both the no‑signaling condition and the satisfiability of the Boolean constraints, adding extra complexity.
-However, the latter approach yields strongly contextual models with asymmetric probability tables, which are not obtainable from the symmetric parity‑based construction.
+In the parity‑check construction, determining strong contextuality reduces to checking the parity equations, which is computationally straightforward.
+In contrast, the general CSP‑based construction requires verifying both the no‑signaling condition and the unsatisfiability of the Boolean constraints, adding extra complexity.
+The CSP construction provides the construction of a strong contextual model that, under specific parameter conditions, leads to AMCC or non-AMCC.
+For instance, the table \ref{tab: three_parameter_tab} shows the strongly contextual correlation under the conditions in Eq~(\ref{eq:boundp1p2p3}) and is a symmetric AMCC for $p_1 = p_{3} = 1/4$ and $p_2 = 0$.
+To generate the asymmetric AMCC, among $2401$, we take the following set of Boolean formulas: \begin{widetext}

+\end{widetext} The Boolean equations satisfy the Boolean nosignaling condition (Appendix~\ref{app: Boolean no-signaling}).
+Substituting the zeros obtained from the possibilistic model corresponding to the unsatisfiable Boolean formulas in Eqs~(\ref{eq:maxcontextualmodel}) into the parametric Table~\ref{tab: 26_parameter_table}, and then solving the zero constraints obtained from it follows the maximally contextual Table~\ref{tab:sixparametertable}, which consists of six independent parameters that are bound by the conditions in Eqs.~(\ref{eq: bounds}).
+Subsequently, by taking the maximal marginal conditions on the parameters, we construct the following parametric table, which consists of two free parameters, \begin{widetext}